TimWhiting/vikings/plan.md

  - Instead, Riverpod will now promote itself as a "caching" and "data-binding" framework.
    What it does doesn't actually change.
 But hopefully the expectations should shift a bit.

-   For example "caching" can invole your "ChangeNotifier" equivalent, typically used for storing the result of asynchronous requests.
+   For example "caching" can invoke your "ChangeNotifier" equivalent, typically used for storing the result of asynchronous requests.
    But a ChangeNotifier-equivalent is a bit low-level.
-Riverpod can include utilities that go further, such as:
+Riverpod includes utilities that go further, such as:
    - offering utilties for invalidating cache
    - adding built-in error handling